ebencybersec/Networkwalks-Week3-pdf-password-cracking/README.md

 ## Step 3 - Calculate the PDF Hash

-I asked the AI to calculate the hashes of the target PDFs.
+I used the AI-assisted Hexstrike-AI environment to extract the PDF password hashes from the target files.

 ```text
 Please calculate the hash value of this PDF files: